OpenMandrivaSoftware/os-image-builder/README.md

 `./build -d lxqt pi4b`

+Note that _-d desktop_ only changes the default setting.
+It doesn't replace adding the package set(s) needed to use the desktop.

 Selecting services
 ==================
 If you wish to start extra systemd services (or disable standard services), you can